joinpursuit/AC-iOS-Codeable-and-UserDefaults/README.md

 ![Codable Working](./Images/codable_prefs.png)

 Kinda amazing... there's a lot of powerful magic going on with this protocol.
 Someday, you should go and look up the source code for it.
-But for now, let's just play around with some code examples:
+But for now, let's just play around with some code examples.

 ---
-### 6.  `Codable` Exercises
+### 5.  `Codable` Exercises

-#### WarmUp: `LoggedInUser`
+#### Ex 1.
+WarmUp: `LoggedInUser`

 Now that we're storing a user's reading preferences successfully, let's also try storing some of their authentication information.
 Create a new class called `LoggedInUser`: